Code-Institute-Submissions/NgoniDukeMoyo-Recipeswebapp_MarResub/README.md

 CSS Validator ![CSS](images/cssvalidator.png)<br>
 Python Validator ![Python](images/pythonvalidator.png)<br>

+### Jinja HTML Validation Procedure
+As the HTML validator does not understand jinja, you will need to validate by direct inputby using the page source code. steps:<br>
+1. Got the page that you want to get the HTML to validate
+2. Right click on the page and in the context menu choose "View Source"
+3. Ctrl+a to select all the text, ctrl+c to copy it
+4. Paste the source code into the validator.

 ### Testing User Stories from User Experience (UX) Section

 ## First Time Visitor Goals